Here at The Laughing Pug, we’re proud to offer the most modern and convenient way to enjoy our coffee – Drip Bags!

 Perfect for enjoying at your business, home, on-the-go or while travelling, our drip coffee filters will revolutionise your coffee game.

-Our biodegradable drip bags, carefully made with the perfect ground organic arabica beans, are ideal for enjoying anywhere, anytime, all while amazing the senses and transporting you to your favourite coffee shop.
+Our drip bags, carefully made with the perfect ground organic arabica beans, are ideal for enjoying anywhere, anytime, all while amazing the senses and transporting you to your favourite coffee shop.

 Please take a look at the video for our step-by-step drip bag instructions!